CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( value:any ):boolean
 ```

-Returns true if the object provided can be called a RDF Literal
+Returns true if the object provided is considered a `Carbon.RDF.Literal.Class` object.

 *Parameters*